 Second Opinions as Infrastructure

-Ennodia convenes independent AI panels for judgments too important for one model and shows you exactly where they disagree.
+Ennodia convenes independent artificial intelligence (AI) panels for judgments that are too important for one model.
+It shows you exactly where they disagree.

 Code review is the first strong use case, not the category.
-The core pattern is delegating a question to installed local agents, keeping the trace visible, and using Compare to turn multiple answers into a disagreement map and one usable result.
+The core pattern is delegation to installed local agents with a visible trace.
+Compare turns multiple answers into a disagreement map and one usable result.
+The Judge maps the evidence, and the Result Advisor recommends the answer.

 Three Patterns